 This module will walk you through different types of fake and misleading news stories and give you tips on how to evaluate these stories for accuracy, integrity, and truthfulness.

 Identifying and locating scholarly articles can be intimidating, but it doesn’t have to be!
 This tutorial will go over tips to make identifying and finding articles more manageable and show you how to identify different types of scholarly research, what the different parts of a scholarly article are, and how to find these articles in the library databases.

 Sometimes reading a scholarly article can feel like a lost cause.

 This module covers the different parts of a scholarly article and ways to read each part quickly and efficiently.
 Then, it shows a few ways to keep track of what you learn so you can use that information in your research assignment.

-MSU Library subscribes to Credo Information Literacy - CORE (also known as InfoLit – Core) multimedia content aligned with national information literacy standards.
-The course uses innovative technology and proven pedagogy to build essential information literacy and critical-thinking skills that will help students thrive in their academic careers and beyond.
+MSU Library subscribes to Credo Information Literacy - CORE multimedia content.
+The videos, interactive tutorials, and quizzes use innovative technology and proven pedagogy to build essential research, information literacy and critical-thinking skills that will help students thrive in their academic careers and beyond.

 Both MSU Library tutorials and CREDO Information Literacy tutorials can be embedded into your Brightspace course and added to the gradebook.

 Instructions for Embedding MSU Library Tutorials into Brightspace

 - Download the tutorials you wish to add to Brightspace from the MSU Tutorials OneDrive folder.
 These files are SCORM files - do not unzip the files after download.

 - In the course navbar, click the gear icon on the far right side.